Characters of the Final Fantasy XIII series: Dajh Katzroy

 Dajh was originally meant to be a nine-year-old, but was made younger by designer Nao Ikeda to gain more sympathy with the player, saying she wanted someone the player would "want to pick up and [give] a hug".
 In an interview with Famitsu, Ikeda said that Dajh's afro hairstyle was meant to be a baby version of Sazh's own hair.
-Dajh is voiced by Connor Villard in English and by Shōtarō Uzawa in Japanese in XIII.
+Dajh is voiced by Connor Villard in English and by Shotaro Uzawa in Japanese in XIII.
 In Lightning Returns, he is voiced by Andre Robionson in English and Wataru Sekine in Japanese.